james-portier/james-portier.github.io/projects/multiStock/multiStock.md

 ### Fine Selection Method
+This function further filters the selected stocks based on additional fundamental criteria such as P/E ratio, EPS growth, and EBITDA margin.
+It returns a list of the top N stocks by market capitalization.
 ```python
 def FineSelectionFunction(self, fine):
         # Condition that ensures OnData only runs once "warmup period" has passed